lkwagner/ResearchSurvival/Writing.md

  * If data is less than a few MB, also put it in the repository.
 If it's big, provide a link to it.
  * Do not commit .aux and the paper PDF.
 Figure PDFs are ok.
  * Commit immediately after making a change

+## File structure

 ## The TeX file
  * One line per sentence
  * Use colored comments, e.g.:
  ```latex
  \newcommand{\lucas}[1]{\textcolor{blue}{\bf [LKW: #1 ]}}
  ```
+One line per sentence helps git properly track changes.
+The colored comments let us easily mark things to consider later without forgetting about them.

 ## Writing order
+ * "True statements"
  * Outline
  * Figures
  * Text

+*True statements*

+The *outline and figures* are often developed at the same time.
+The figures

 ## Introductions
 Paper and talk introductions roughly consist of four parts.
 In a paper, these parts will usually be one paragraph each.